Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Experimental Results

 \subsection{Normalized 3DGS Evaluation}

 We first evaluate the ability of the normalized 3DGS to reconstruct scenes compared to the original 3DGS formulation.
 We evaluate reconstruction quality on two common RGB-D datasets.
 First, the method was evaluated on Replica~\cite{straub2019replica}, which is a simulated dataset.
-Replica contains sequences of simulated images at 20Hz; these were decimated to 2Hz after which 1 in every 8 retained images was excluded from training for evaluation.
+Replica contains sequences of simulated images at 20Hz; these were decimated to 2Hz \Review{after which}{.
+Then,}{} 1 in every 8 retained images was excluded from training for evaluation\Review{}{, consistent with the methodology from \cite[Sec.
+7.2]{kerbl20233d}}{38-VI.A}.

 Next, Normalized 3DGS was evaluated on TUM-RGBD~\cite{sturm12tumrgbd}, which is a real-world dataset.
 TUM-RGBD is a relatively difficult dataset for accurate 3D reconstruction due to low-resolution images and noisy depth data.
 TUM-RGBD sequences were downsampled to achieve an approximate total of 250 images per sequence.
 Again, 1 in every 8 images was excluded from training for evaluation.
 The reported metrics were only computed on the images excluded from training.

-Visual reconstruction results, measured by SSIM and PSNR~\cite{hore2010psnrssim}, are shown in Table~\ref{tab:ssim_psnr}.
-Experiments indicate that Normalized 3DGS approaches the visual reconstruction quality of standard 3DGS.
-This is a positive result, since the normalization adds significant complexity to the training process and is the only method allowing risk-aware planning.
+\Review{Visual reconstruction results, measured by SSIM and PSNR~\cite{hore2010psnrssim}, are shown in Table~\ref{tab:ssim_psnr}.} {Visual reconstruction results, measured by Structural Similarity Index Measure (SSIM) and Peak Signal-to-Noise Ratio (PSNR)~\cite{hore2010psnrssim}, are shown in Table~\ref{tab:ssim_psnr}.
+SSIM and PSNR are widely used metrics for evaluating image reconstruction quality.
+PSNR measures the overall error between a reconstructed image and its reference by comparing the peak signal level to the noise level; it is expressed in decibels, and higher values indicate better quality.
+In contrast, SSIM assesses perceptual similarity by comparing local patterns of pixel intensities that have been normalized for luminance, contrast, and structure.
+SSIM values range from 0 to 1, with values closer to 1 indicating images that are more similar in structure. }{37-VI.B} Experiments indicate that Normalized 3DGS approaches the visual reconstruction quality of standard 3DGS \Review{.
+This is a positive result because the normalization adds significant complexity to the training process and is the only method allowing risk-aware planning.}{, and with similar training and rendering speeds.
+This indicates that the Normalized 3DGS representation maintains the ability of 3DGS to support rapid and high-quality view synthesis.}{ 17-VI.A.}

 Additionally, the geometric accuracy of each method is evaluated by measuring the difference between the rendered depth and ground-truth depth.
 For each image excluded from training, a depth image is rendered and compared to the ground truth.
 The Root-Mean-Square (RMS) error is calculated for each image and then averaged over all images to find the final metric.
 Similar to SSIM and PSNR results, Normalized 3DGS approaches the accuracy of standard 3DGS, as shown in Table~\ref{tab:l1_depth_rmse}.